Trump comments on Jews who vote for Democrats draw outrage

 / CBS/AP

-Trump, who last week became the Republican Party's presumptive nominee, went on to charge that, "Any Jewish person that votes for Democrats hates their religion.
+Trump, who last week became the Republican Party's presumptive nominee, went on to claim, "Any Jewish person that votes for Democrats hates their religion.
 They hate everything about Israel and they should be ashamed of themselves because Israel will be destroyed."

 The comments sparked immediate backlash from the White House, President Biden's campaign and Jewish leaders.